-- On April 13, OSHA issued its Interim Enforcement Response Plan for Coronavirus Disease 2019 (COVID-19).
+- On April 16, the Occupational Safety and Health Administration (OSHA) issued an alert listing safety tips for employers to follow to help protect manufacturing workers from COVID-19 exposure.
+(4/16/20) (New) - OSHA issued new interim guidance on April 16 to advise compliance safety and health officers to evaluate an employer's good faith efforts to comply with safety and health standards during the coronavirus pandemic.
+(New) - Aon April 13, OSHA issued its Interim Enforcement Response Plan for Coronavirus Disease 2019 (COVID-19).
 The April 13 Response Plan is enforcement guidance for OSHA personnel.
-It applies to all industries but is focused on what OSHA will look for when inspecting hospitals, emergency medical centers, and emergency response facilities (New). - On April 10, OSHA issued its Enforcement Guidance for Recording Cases of Coronavirus Disease 2019 (COVID-19).
-The guidance provides that until further notice, for OSHA recordkeeping and reporting purposes, employers (other than employers in the health care industry, emergency response organizations, and correctional institutions) should consider COVID-19 cases to be "work-related" only where (1) there is objective evidence that the case may be work-related; or (2) where the evidence of work-relatedness "was reasonably available to the employer." - OSHA issued (4/13/20) guidance for package delivery workers to protect against COVID-19 (New).
-OSHA previously issued (4/6/20) a workplace poster on how to reduce the risk of exposure to coronavirus. - OSHA's enforcement guidance (4/3/20) on the use of respiratory protection equipment certified in other countries. - OSHA released a statement (3/9/20) which includes an overview of key COVID-19 for employers and employees.
-OSHA's website has been updated clarifying that no special precautions (beyond existing requirements) are required for municipal solid waste and recycling suspected or known to contain or be contaminated with COVID-19. - OSHA's practical guidance (3/21/20) to prevent the spread of COVID-19 - Trying to make sense of all these changes?
+It applies to all industries but is focused on what OSHA will look for when inspecting hospitals, emergency medical centers, and emergency response facilities. - On April 10, OSHA issued its Enforcement Guidance for Recording Cases of Coronavirus Disease 2019 (COVID-19).
+The guidance provides that until further notice, for OSHA recordkeeping and reporting purposes, employers (other than employers in the health care industry, emergency response organizations, and correctional institutions) should consider COVID-19 cases to be "work-related" only where (1) there is objective evidence that the case may be work-related; or (2) where the evidence of work-relatedness "was reasonably available to the employer." - OSHA issued (4/13/20) guidance for package delivery workers to protect against COVID-19.
+OSHA previously issued (4/6/20) a workplace poster on how to reduce the risk of exposure to coronavirus. - OSHA's enforcement guidance (4/3/20) on the use of respiratory protection equipment certified in other countries. - Trying to make sense of all these changes?
 A&B provides brief overviews of what you need to know: - DOL has released additional questions and answers as guidance for the provisions required by FFCRA.
-A&B provides a complete overview and analysis (4/7/20). - Large employers are assessing policies and potential liability to ensure a safe and secure workplace.
-The CDC has released (updated 3/21/20) guidance for employers related to employee information on COVID-19.
+A&B provides a complete overview and analysis (4/7/20).